Enlargement of NATO: Adriatic Charter

 Croatia also started a Membership Action Plan at the 2002 summit, but was not included in the 2004 enlargement.
-In May 2003, it joined with Albania and Macedonia to form the Adriatic Charter.
+In May 2003, it joined with Albania and Macedonia to form the Adriatic Charter to support each other in their pursuit of membership.
 Croatia's prospect of membership sparked a national debate on whether a referendum on NATO membership needed to be held before joining the organization.
 Croatian Prime Minister Ivo Sanader ultimately agreed in January 2008, as part of forming a coalition government with the HSS and HSLS parties, not to officially propose one.
 Albania and Croatia were invited to join NATO at the 2008 Bucharest summit that April, though Slovenia threatened to hold up Croatian membership over their border dispute in the Bay of Piran.
 Slovenia did ratify Croatia's accession protocol in February 2009, before Croatia and Albania both officially joined NATO just before the 2009 Strasbourg–Kehl summit, with little opposition from Russia.

 Montenegro declared independence on 3 June 2006; the new country subsequently joined the Partnership for Peace program at the 2006 Riga summit and then applied for a Membership Action Plan on 5 November 2008, which was granted in December 2009.
 Montenegro also began full membership with the Adriatic Charter of NATO aspirants in May 2009.
 NATO formally invited Montenegro to join the alliance on 2 December 2015, with negotiations concluding in May 2016; Montenegro joined NATO on 5 June 2017.

-North Macedonia joined the Partnership for Peace in 1995, and commenced its Membership Action Plan in 1999, at the same time as Albania.
-At the 2008 Bucharest summit, Greece blocked a proposed invitation because it believed that its neighbor's constitutional name implies territorial aspirations toward its own region of Greek Macedonia.
+Macedonia joined the Partnership for Peace in 1995, and commenced its Membership Action Plan in 1999, at the same time as Albania.
+At the 2008 Bucharest summit, Greece blocked a proposed invitation because it believed that the official name it was using at the time, "Republic of Macedonia," implied territorial aspirations toward its own region of Greek Macedonia.
 NATO nations agreed that the country would receive an invitation upon resolution of the Macedonia naming dispute.
-Macedonia sued Greece at the International Court of Justice (ICJ) over their veto of Macedonia's NATO membership.
+Macedonia sued Greece at the International Court of Justice (ICJ) over Greece's veto of Macedonia's NATO membership.
 Macedonia was part of the Vilnius Group, and had formed the Adriatic Charter with Croatia and Albania in 2003 to better coordinate NATO accession.

-In June 2017, Macedonian Prime Minister Zoran Zaev signaled he would consider alternatives names for the country in order to strike a compromise with Greece, settle the naming dispute and lift Greek objections to Macedonia joining the alliance.
+In June 2017, Macedonian Prime Minister Zoran Zaev signaled he would consider alternative names for the country in order to strike a compromise with Greece, settle the naming dispute and lift Greek objections to Macedonia joining the alliance.
 The naming dispute was resolved with the Prespa Agreement in June 2018 under which the country adopted the name North Macedonia, which was supported by a referendum in September 2018.
 NATO invited North Macedonia to begin membership talks on 11 July 2018; formal accession talks began on 18 October 2018.
 NATO's members signed North Macedonia's accession protocol on 6 February 2019.
 Most countries ratified the accession treaty in 2019, with Spain ratifying its accession protocol in March 2020.
 The Sobranie also ratified the treaty unanimously on 11 February 2020, before North Macedonia became a NATO member state on 27 March 2020.